Unified way for computing dynamics of Bose-Einstein condensates and degenerate Fermi gases: Split Operator method -- a spinor version

-It is clear from the above scheme, that SOM in a spinor version requires diagonalization of a $3 \times 3$ matrix at every spatial point on the grid and $3 \times 2 = 6$ Fourier transforms - a pair of forward and backward ones for each component of $\psi_i$ (here $i$ goes from $1$ to $3$, because we deal with $F=1$ atoms).
-We will discuss this in the next section, where we are going to present an algorithm with all the details included.
+It is clear from the above scheme, that SOM in a spinor version for $F=1$ atoms requires diagonalization of a $3 \times 3$ matrix at every spatial point on the grid and $3 \times 2 = 6$ Fourier transforms -- a pair of forward and backward ones for each component of $\psi_i$ ($i$ goes from $1$ to $3$).